 During operation, the antenna radiates high power at microwave frequencies that can be harmful to individuals.
-While the unit is operating, personnel should maintain a minimum safe distance of 1.5 meters (4.9 ft.) from the antenna.
+While the unit is operating, personnel should maintain a minimum safe distance from the antenna.
 The antenna should be mounted in an area that prevents the possibility of close exposure to the antenna's radiation.